9 stops including the Top of Victoria!

 Required Equipment: Walking or running shoes (no sandals please).
 Light jacket depending on weather.

-This tour is great for families and couples alike and highlights the incredible beauty along the coastline of greater Victoria.
+This is among the best value for any tour in Victoria - 9 breathtaking locations that highlight the incredible beauty along the coastline of greater Victoria.
 Pick up from your hotel is 9 a.m. or a little earlier depending on the time of year (check our online calendar for times).
-Our first tour stop is a breakwater that goes out to a lighthouse almost 1 km into the ocean - we might see seals, otters or even an octopus!
+Our first tour stop is only 7 minutes from downtown hotels - a breakwater that goes out to a lighthouse almost 0.5 km into the ocean - we might see seals, otters or even an octopus!
 Close by is a a beautiful park with a massive Sequoia Tree - a short walk takes us to the amazing "Moss Lady" (see gallery photos), and there are peacocks everywhere.
 The next stop brings us to a rock beach with lots of driftwood - 1 large piece has some great native carvings on it.
 A few minutes away you'll walk on a stunning crescent beach out onto a peninsula - sit in the blue and red deck chairs on the edge of the ocean and take it all in!
 The next tour stop is a jewel unknown even to many locals - a stroll up a slight hill provides stunning views of Trial Island, Mount Baker (a 3,300 meter/11,000 foot somewhat active volcano), the Juan De Fuca Strait, and the snow capped Olympic Mountains.
 We’ll throw in a dash of Vancouver Island’s fascinating history along the way.

 Oak Bay is the next tour stop, where you will have a very good chance of seeing resident harbour seals and feeding them too (not guaranteed, but they are there often and you can get pretty darn close).